sirouk/trade-engine/README.md

 ## Configuring Asset Mappings

 The trade engine needs to know how to map asset symbols from different signal sources to a unified format.
+For example, Bittensor might use "BTCUSD" while TradingView uses "BTCUSDT" for the same asset.
 Run the asset mapping configuration script:

 ```bash
 cd $HOME/trade-engine